 schl15 as a host to access the directory

 words, that user's NFS home directory).

 On Linux, if you don't have root or sudo access, you can mount sshfs via a directory in your home directory.
-Just remember to specify the fill PATH to the directory.
-On Centos, you will need the
+Just remember to specify the PATH to the directory.
+You will need the fuse-sshfs package installed.

 sudo mkdir -p /sshfs/userdocs

 Basically, your local user needs to own the destination $PATH.
 We mount one complete filesystem from the remote site(avoids local Apple Finder issues).
 We give the volume a name (shows mount point on your desktop), add some additional options for server connections, etc. If you are using an password-less-ssh you would add it's path to the IdentityFile paramater.

 On occasion the mount may become stuck or unresponsive you can force unmount via -